TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Profiling: Identifying the Bottlenecks

-Xdebug profiling with QCacheGrind reveals: there isn't one single bottleneck, but rather a classic case of 'death by a thousand cuts'.
-The main consumers are:
+Xdebug profiling with QCacheGrind reveals: There is no single bottleneck, but rather a classic "death by a thousand cuts".
+The primary consumers:

 1. Cache Flushing: clear_cacheCmd() and cache management functions